Find answers to commonly asked questions about COVID and its impact across the Los Rios campuses.

 - Sacramento City College Health and Wellness Center, Monday through Thursday from 9:00 am to 3:00 pm

 At-home tests are also available through healthcare providers and local pharmacies.
 Most healthcare providers will reimburse patients for tests purchased at pharmacies.
+Visit the California Department of Public Health Find a Testing Site website.

 Any student who reports having tested positive for COVID-19 should be asked to leave the class immediately if they have not passed the required quarantine period.
 Faculty or staff should contact their division dean or supervisor within 24 hours of being notified.
 The dean or supervisor will initiate the contact tracing protocols that we have in place.